 6. Apply to companies for paid internship abroad

-- Look at their website to familiarise yourself with the nitty-gritty of their application process
+- Look at the comapny's website to familiarize yourself with the nitty-gritty of their application process.

-- If all goes well, you’ll have an internship!
+- If all goes well, and you've completed all the required steps, you’ll hopefully have an internship!

 Here are some extra tips to bear in mind during the application process:

-- Make a note of deadlines: missing out on your internship due to a late application is easily avoided.
+- Make a note of deadlines as missing out on your internship due to a late application is easily avoided.

-- Sell yourself: don’t be afraid to highlight your skills and achievements.
+- Sell yourself and don’t be afraid to highlight your skills and achievements.